Stephen Kavanagh: Interpol

-As part of Kavanagh’s international responsibilities, he founded a new INTERPOL Liaison Office for the Caribbean and co-chairs the steering committee for INTERPOL-AFRIPOL relations.
+As part of Kavanagh's international responsibilities, he founded a new Interpol Liaison Office for the Caribbean and co-chairs the steering committee for INTERPOL–AFRIPOL relations.

-UK Police Force Career
+UK police force career

 From 1985 to 2013, Kavanagh served in the Metropolitan Police.
 He worked in the Homicide Command and Anti-Corruption Command, and on the police response to the 7 July 2005 London bombings and the 21 July 2005 London bombings.
-Kavanagh has held a number of senior roles in the Metropolitan Police, including Commander Counter Terrorism, Deputy assistant commissioner for Territorial Policing, and Deputy Assistant Commissioner for Specialist Operations, where he worked on London’s Counter Terrorism strategy.
+Kavanagh has held a number of senior roles in the Metropolitan Police, including commander Counter Terrorism, deputy assistant commissioner for Territorial Policing, and deputy assistant commissioner for Specialist Operations, where he worked on London's counter terrorism strategy.

 From 2010 to 2014, Kavanagh was the Open Source Intelligence Lead for the Association of Chief Police Officers and led the National Digital Intelligence and Investigations Portfolio, coordinating national and international digital crime co-operation.

-From 2013 to 2018 Kavanagh was the Chief Constable of Essex Police.
+From 2013 to 2018, Kavanagh was the chief constable of Essex Police.

-From 2015 to 2018, Kavanagh led the National Police Chief Council’s Digital Policing Portfolio, which included developing the National Committee for Digital Research and Industrial Co-operation.
+From 2015 to 2018, Kavanagh led the National Police Chiefs' Council's Digital Policing Portfolio, which included developing the National Committee for Digital Research and Industrial Co-operation.

-Kavanagh is currently serving as Assistant Commissioner of Police of the Metropolis in the Metropolitan Police on secondment to INTERPOL.
+Kavanagh is currently serving as assistant commissioner in the Metropolitan Police on secondment to Interpol.

-Education and Academic Career
+Education and academic career

-In 2002 Kavanagh graduated from Wolfson College, Cambridge with a Masters in Philosophy and Criminology.
+In 2002, Kavanagh graduated from Wolfson College, Cambridge, with a master's degree in Philosophy and Criminology.
 From 2016 to 2018, Kavanagh was the Community Chair for Crime, Criminal Justice and Terrorism at the College of Policing.
-In 2018 Kavanagh became a Visiting Professor at the Institute for Analytics and Data Science at the University of Essex.
-In 2019, he was awarded an Honorary Doctorate of Law from Anglia Ruskin University.
-Kavanagh is currently a Leadership Fellow at St George's House (Windsor Castle).
+In 2018, Kavanagh became a visiting professor at the Institute for Analytics and Data Science at the University of Essex.
+In 2019, he was awarded an honorary doctorate of Law from Anglia Ruskin University.
+Kavanagh is currently a Leadership Fellow at St George's House.